Discover more from Polemics

-Super 8 Camera - A really cool way to film people.
+Super 8 Camera - A cool way to film people.

-Swans - An experimental punk band that has hanged out with every cool person in the scene.
-Overrated, still timely.
+Swans - An experimental punk band that has hung out with every cool person in the scene.
+Overrated, but still timely.

 Syd Barrett - Original member of Pink Floyd.
 Drug user and far-out hippy.

 Synthesizers - The instrument of the future.
 If you are not using one, you are behind.

 TCAP - "To Catch a Predator," a show that exploits pedophiles on set.